Brand Value and PreferenceBy Tom Dougherty

-While not a pure consumer brand by definition, it is interesting to look at how gasoline companies address the problem by adding modifiers to the base brand — super, plus, premium etc — and the effect that these offering have on the margins that they command.
+While not a pure consumer brand by definition, it is interesting to look at how gasoline companies address the problem by adding modifiers to the base brand — super, plus, premium, etc — and the effect that these offerings have on the margins that they command.
 A 5.6% price difference from the base brand to plus, an 11% price difference to premium from the base brand.
 These margins are rather modest increases.

 In packaged goods and consumer products, the R&D investment involved in a new product requires the new brand to demand much higher price points than these.
-Obviously it is a simple, but short-sighted strategy to only add a “retail-like” modifier to the base brand.
+Obviously, it is a simple, but short-sighted strategy to only add a “retail-like” modifier to the base brand.
 It will NEVER deliver the results you desire because the customer does not see themselves as different and better for having made the choice.

 They simply see a quantifiable product improvement and their willingness to pay a premium will be in direct proportion to the quantifiable gains in efficacy.
 You don’t need a brand strategy to accomplish that.
 Infomercials accomplish that all the time.